WE'VE GOT A

 Our football program is for youth ages 7-17 and allows them to play the sport and to gain precious life lessons.

-We have five teams that compete provincially.
+We have five teams that compete regionally.
 Our three teams with the youngest players (Atom, Mosquito and Peewee) play in the Montreal Regional Football League (MRFL) while our two teams with the oldest players (Bantam and Midget) compete in the Quebec Bantam Football League (QBFL) and the Quebec Midget Football League (QMFL).
 All our teams benefit from the experience of our dedicated volunteer coaches, many of whom are Sun Youth alumni themselves.

 In recent years, we have increased our efforts in encouraging our athletes to reflect on the importance of safely playing sports.
 All our football coaches have received training recognized by the Quebec Amateur Football Federation.
 In addition to this training, they also attend workshops and clinics that teach them about safe practices and behaviors to adopt, while raising awareness about injury prevention.
 Following a strict protocol, our coaches ensure daily compliance with sports rules and encourage our players to be more active by providing a safe and healthy environment where they feel supported.
 The well-being of our athletes is our top priority and for that reason we encourage the use of adequate sports equipment for every game level and which respects the Federation’s regulations.